 The area around Sheridan Square became the first

 centre of the gay rights movement in the United States, just as

 Greenwich Village has been at the forefront of various social and

 political movements for over a hundred years.
-Like southern California
+As with Southern California

-and London, Greenwich Village has been an incubator of cultural
+and London, Greenwich Village has long been an incubator of cultural

 If you are tired by now, Sheridan Square has

 a subway station with frequent service back to Midtown.
 Otherwise,